Diversity Strengthens Community

 As part of our strategic plan and accreditation work during the 2002–2003 school year, Rowland Hall identified the need for a diversity plan and put into place a list of action items to give the administration direction on specific areas in which to work.
 By 2008, our Board of Trustees had confirmed our first formal diversity mission statement, which was combined with a formal diversity plan in 2010.
 Over time, we have put into place traditions, practices, and policies that support justice, equity, diversity, and inclusion (JEDI) including:

-- Establishing the Dinner and Dialogues series (2010)
+• Establishing the Dinner and Dialogue series (2010)

 In June 2020, Rowland Hall faculty devoted professional-development time to hybrid learning around antiracist education.
 All faculty members worked in cross-divisional cohorts to strengthen their ability to support positive identity development in students, lead conversations around racial discrimination and privilege, and begin to evaluate curriculum through an antiracist lens, improving the experience of all students.
 A remarkable 97% of teachers identified this work as critical to their daily practice.